NPUAP Stage 3 Pressure Ulcer Injury

 Pressure ulcers are often a sign that the nursing home staff is not assisting the residents to move freely or not turning them as they are meant to.
 This is a serious form of nursing home abuse that should be dealt with right away.
 Contacting a nursing home abuse lawyer is your first step against this type of mistreatment.

-The Federal Code which regulation governs nursing homes considers pressure ulcers to Be “AVOIDABLE” and therefore preventable:
+The Freedom from abuse, neglect and exploltation which regulation governs nursing homes considers pressure ulcers to Be “AVOIDABLE” and therefore preventable:

 Pressure ulcers / sores.
 Based on the comprehensive assessment of a resident, the facility must ensure that—